How to Develop a HIPAA Compliant mHealth App

 Don’t attempt to meet all HIPAA requirements without guidance if you don’t have enough experience.
 It’s always better to hire a third-party expert to consult and audit your system.
-You can also outsource the whole HIPAA compliant app development development process to an experienced team.
-Finding an expert is useful both for startups and for big healthcare companies.
+You can also outsource the whole HIPAA-compliant app development process to an experienced team.
+Finding an expert is useful both for startups and big healthcare companies.

 Step 2: Evaluate patient data

 Make sure you really need all the data you collect from patients and figure out what data can be categorized as PHI.
 Once you do that, see what PHI data you can avoid storing or transferring through your mobile app.

 Step 3: Find third-party solutions that are already HIPAA compliant

 Providing HIPAA compliance for an application is very expensive.
 If you attempt to create a custom HIPAA app from scratch, be ready to pay at least $50,000.
 This price will include the development of a whole system that meets physical and technical security requirements.
 You’ll also need to spend money auditing this system, getting all necessary certifications, etc.

 The best solution to save time, money, and effort is to use a ready infrastructure and solutions that are already HIPAA compliant instead of developing HIPAA compliant mobile apps from scratch.
 This is called IaaS – Infrastructure as a service.
 For example, Amazon Web Services and TrueVault are compliant with HIPAA and are responsible for data security.